Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 ## Why AWS CDK?

-Before diving into code, let me explain why I chose CDK over other IaC tools.
+I think CDK is new territory for me.
+I have used other IaC tools like Terraform and I liked them.
+But I wanted to try something new.

 **CDK uses three core concepts:**